thechelsuk/script_delete_github_issues.py/README.md

 ## Notes

 - Only targets `CLOSED` issues — open issues are untouched
-- Handles rate limiting automatically (sleeps and resumes if limit is approached)
+- Rate limiting is handled automatically
-- Logs each deletion with issue number and title
+- Each deletion is logged with issue number and title
-- Stop at any time with `Ctrl+C` — partial runs cannot be undone
+- `Ctrl+C` stops the script — any deletions already made cannot be undone